ohmyzsh/ohmyzsh/plugins/kube-ps1/README.md

 | `KUBE_ENV_STG_COLOR` | `yellow` | Set default color of  the staging environment |
 | `KUBE_ENV_TEST_COLOR` | `green` | Set default color of  the testing environment |
 | `KUBE_ENV_DEV_COLOR` | `blue` | Set default color of the development environment |

-Blue was used for the default symbol to match the Kubernetes color as closely as possible.
-Red was chosen as the context name to stand out, and cyan for the namespace.

 Set the variable to an empty string if you do not want color for each prompt section: